M-Sc-Research/English-learning/Apr14.md

 This place is worth visiting because it is one of the most naturally beautiful places in the whole country.
 There are lots of activities to do, lots of things to see and several famous menus to test.
 Since lots of people visit this place and highly recommend it to others, I am sure this place is worth visiting.

 Corcovado (Portuguese pronunciation: [koʁkoˈvadu]) which means "hunchback" in Portuguese,[1] is a mountain in central Rio de Janeiro, Brazil.
 It is a 710-metre (2,330-foot) granite peak located in the Tijuca Forest, a national park.

+Corcovado hill lies just west of the city center but is wholly within the city limits and visible from great distances.
+It is known worldwide for the statue of Jesus atop its peak, entitled Christ the Redeemer.